 It depends.
 Refined sesame oil is OK to use in stir-fry recipes.
 But dark or toasted sesame oil is appropriate as a finishing oil, not a cooking oil.

 You could, but I like how it balances out the other flavors.
-You can use just one tablespoon of it or a sugar-free syrup.
+You can use just one tablespoon of it or a sugar-free honey substitute.

 Serving Suggestions

-Traditionally, you would serve this dish on a bed of white rice.
+Traditionally, Korean beef is served with white rice.
 I serve it on top of cauliflower rice, adding a vegetable to this dish.
 You can also mix it into cooked shirataki noodles, zucchini noodles, or spaghetti squash noodles.

 Storing Leftovers